-When it comes to term loans, there’s nothing unexpected.
+When it comes to term loans for your medical and dental practice needs, there’s nothing unexpected.
 You know exactly what you’re getting into.

-That doesn’t mean all business term loans are exactly the same, though.
+That doesn’t mean all business term loans for your medical practice or dental practice are exactly the same, though.

 Depending on your small business’s growth needs, credit rating, cash flow, revenue, and more, there are plenty of different term loans available.

-In fact, you can get business term loans with lengths and payment structures as varied as 1 year with daily payments to 5 years with monthly payments—and everything in between.
+In fact, you can get business term loans for your dental practice or physician practice with lengths and payment structures as varied as 1 year with daily payments to 5 years with monthly payments—and everything in between.

 Similarly, loan amounts and interest rates vary according to your business’s needs and history.
 You can get more or less money—at higher or lower rates.